Skip to content

 Hello!
 Tom

-Function parameters can also be called using parameter=value without strictly adhering to the order, such as:
+Function parameters can also be called using parameter=value without strictly following the order, as follows:

 Python